 - In Carl Dreyer's 1932 film Vampyr, the main character sees shadows living independent of their owners.
 This wasn't due to their being vampires, however; the movie simply had a very, very dream-like quality.

-- At the end of the Patrick Swayze-Demi Moore film Ghost, living shadows drag the bad guy down to Hell.
+- At the end of the Patrick Swayze-Demi Moore film Ghost, living shadows drag Sam Wheat's former friend Carl Bruner and his associate Willy Lopez down to Hell.

 - Played for laughs and awesome during the "Bojangles of Harlem" number in Swing Time.
 Fred Astaire dances before a large backdrop on which he seems to cast three shadows.
 The shadows begin moving independently of him, and eventually walk away.
 (The amazing thing, on a meta level, is realizing that until this point he had been dancing in perfect sync with the prerecorded back-projection, which he wasn't even looking at.)